 Any LEA receiving Title I, Part A funds must include in its local plan a description of how the plan is coordinated with the McKinney-Vento Act.
 The local plan must describe services provided to any homeless child.
 (ESEA sections 1112(a)(1)(B) and (b)(6)).
-Content for this page and the homeless reservation should be completed in conjunction with the local homeless education liaison.
-(See US Department of Education 2017 Education for Homeless Children and Youths Program Non-Regulatory Guidance Section M on pages 39-43 for further detail.)
+Content for

-172 Total number of children and youth identified as homeless in the school division (year-to-date) for 2019-2020 based on the definition in Title IX, Part A, Section 725.
-(Place mouse curser over comment in cell A8 for definition.)
+Total number of children and youth identified as homeless in the school division (year-to-date) for 2020-2021 based on the definition in Title IX, Part A, Section 725. (\Place mouse curser over comment in cell A8 for definition.)